List of Desperate Housewives characters: Keith Watson

 Bree is introduced to Keith's parents, Richard Watson (John Schneider) and Mary Wagner (Nancy Travis).
-Richard is retired from the army and Mary is Bree's gynecologist for some time, but none of them are aware of Bree's relation with Keith.
-Richard and Mary's relation is strained, and after a Thanksgiving dinner with Keith and Bree, Mary declares she wants a divorce.
-Richard moves in with Keith following his separation from Mary and appears to be depressed.
-Taking pity on him, Bree invites him out to dinner with her and Keith.
-This becomes a regular routine, much to Keith's annoyance who wants to be alone with Bree.
-Richard later takes a fancy to Bree, and even tries to kiss her on one occasion.
-When Keith finds out, he attacks Richard while the residents of Wisteria Lane are staging a protest against Paul Young's Halfway House.
+Richard is retired from the army and Mary is Bree's gynecologist for some time.
+When his parents' divorce, Richard moves in with Keith.
+Taking pity on him, Bree frequently invites Richard to join them for dinner, much to Keith's annoyance.
+Richard later tries to kiss Bree, leading Keith attack Richard while the residents of Wisteria Lane are staging a protest against a halfway house.
 Several protestors mistake Keith for a convict and attack him, ensuing a riot on the lane.